 GradRat is the official Graduate Ring of MIT!
-Like its undergraduate counterpart — the Brass Rat ring — the GradRat is 100% student designed by a committee of graduate students spanning all five schools in engineering.
+Like its undergraduate counterpart — the Brass Rat ring — the GradRat is 100% student designed by a committee of graduate students spanning all five schools at MIT.

 Who can order a GradRat?

 In order to be eligible to purchase the GradRat, you have to either currently be enrolled as an MIT graduate student or have graduated from an MIT graduate program (i.e. be a graduate alum).

 If I graduated on or before 2018, will I still be able to order the 2013-2018 design?

 Absolutely!
 Just let us know when you are ordering that you prefer the ring with the older design from 2013-2018.
 However, the Signet Ring is only available in the new design.